Position

 How to become a Package Handler?

 Becoming a package handler can be a rewarding career choice.
 This role involves sorting, loading, and unloading packages.
-It is a job that is both physically active and requires attention to detail.
-Here is a clear guide on how to start this career.
+It is a job that requires physical activity and attention to detail.
+Here are the steps to start this career.

 How long does it take to become a Package Handler?